Summer Sessions 2012

 - No clay digging on beach or in the water.

 - Masks and snorkels must be approved by lifeguard prior to use.

 To apply for scholarship help, first, ask your monthly meeting and quarterly/regional meeting for support.
 Send confirmation from the meeting about the amount that has been asked for and granted—even if it is zero.
-This process can be as simple as an e-mail or note from your meeting’s clerk attached to the registration form, or a more formal letter.
+This process can be as simple as an e-mail or note from your meeting’s clerk on the registration form, or a more formal letter.
 Second, fill out the Financial Assistance section of your registration form stating the amount you expect or hope to receive from your meeting.
 Then write in the amount you need from the Equalization Fund.
-Scholarships typically provide adults and children up to one-third the cost of the lowest-priced housing.
+Scholarships typically provide adults and children up to one-third the cost of the lowest-priced housing, but may provide more depending on the needs of the individual or family.
 If you have a physical condition that limits your mobility and your access to the lower-priced housing units, please give us that information on your registration form.
 We may be able to adjust your scholarship.

 Staying on Campus

 NYYM will send your reservation forms to Silver Bay YMCA, which will acknowledge your room reservation and request a nonrefundable room deposit of 25% per person, to be applied to your final bill.
 Do not send room deposits to the NYYM office.
 The balance of the Silver Bay charges must be paid at the SB desk before you leave.
 Silver Bay cannot guarantee housing or food for those who don’t preregister.